 On the flip side, I see you mama of one who hates crafts with a passion and has spent her Christmas in the local John Lewis store buying all the *perfect* Christmas cards and gifts, enjoying your child free time and sucking up as much of Christmas without kids as you can.
 And I think you rock.
 I envy your ability to be confident and just say ‘I hate crafting, we’re not attempting that shit’.
 I love that your child’s Christmas won’t be any less special and you know it.

-We’ve become very much a nation that believes to celebrate ones achievement is to brag or be smug, but I say brag-on, be smug.
+We’ve become very much a nation that believes to celebrate one’s achievement is to brag or be smug, but I say brag-on, be smug.
 You did a damn good job at something?
 You managed to work hard and enjoyed yourself?
 Get on that brag train and ride it to look-at-how-fucking-awesome-I-am town.
 Let’s celebrate together please?
 By the same token – you hate crafts?
 Try to avoid as much of the child themed Christmas stuff as you can?
 Great!
-Have an amazing Christmas that I will envy because of its organisation and perfection, do it your own way.
-As long as you and your family are together at this time of year it won’t make any difference to your babies whether you visited every craft workshop, every grotto or spent hours making up stories about Rudolph and Gingerbread men.
+Have an amazing Christmas that I will envy because of it’s organisation and perfection, do it your own way.
+As long as you and your chosen family/people/pets are together at this time of year it won’t make any difference to your babies whether you visited every craft workshop, every grotto or spent hours making up stories about Rudolph and Gingerbread men.
 It won’t.

 We need to stop picking at each other, especially at this time of year.
 We need to celebrate each other’s achievements – whatever style they come in – and say, hey you’re doing your own thing, I’m doing mine.
 That Pinterest mama isn’t trying to make you feel bad, she’s too busy crafting to give a shit about you and that mama sipping a latte in the shopping mall child-free avoiding anything homemade isn’t being lazy, she’s too busy loving her free time to care whether you are or not.